UKPLab/arxiv2025-misleading-visualizations/README.md

 ## News 📢

+- Our paper has been accepted to ACL 2026 Main conference 🔥 See you in San Diego 🌊

 - We released a follow-up work ["ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation"](https://arxiv.org/abs/2601.12983), check it out 🔥
 - We released a follow-up work ["Is this chart lying to me?
 Automating the detection of misleading visualizations"](https://arxiv.org/abs/2508.21675), check it out 🔥